-4.07 There are around 100 Scheduled Monuments within the Council area.
+4.06 There are around 100 Scheduled Monuments within the Council area.
 In addition, other sites of regional or local importance are recorded in the Sites and Monuments Record maintained by the Council's archaeologist.
+Any works directly affecting a designated Scheduled Monument require Scheduled Monument Consent, which is obtained from Historic Environment Scotland.